 Caskets have been used in one form or another for almost as long as mankind has roamed the Earth.
-While today's caskets are usually made of heavy steel, history has shown that they can be composed of a wide variety of materials and take on a variety of forms.
-The website of one of Batesville Caskets, one of today's leading manufacturers of caskets, and also the first to produce steel caskets, outlines some of that variety: In about 695 the Celts created caskets out of simple flat stones that were held together in the shape of a box.
+While today's caskets are usually made of heavy steel or hard woods, history alone has proven that they can be composed of a wide variety of materials and take on a variety of forms.
+The website of Batesville Caskets, one of today's leading manufacturers of caskets, and also the first to produce steel caskets, outlines some of that variety: In about 695 the Celts created caskets out of simple flat stones that were held together in the shape of a box.
 In about 1066 Kings and noblemen across the world were buried in luxurious, bejeweled caskets.
 The Vikings of about 900 AD has maybe the most unique take on caskets that history has to offer.
 As part of the Viking funeral, they turned ships and boats into large caskets upon which they would set fire and then set sail to burn at sea.
 While these caskets are all quite interesting, they are outshined by the most famous 'coffins' of all, the Pyramids of Egypt, specifically the Great Pyramid of Giza, which is thought to be commissioned by the Pharaoh Khufu, as a tomb.
 Now in days, it goes without saying, that caskets have taken on a much more simple appearance, compared to some of the more famous coffins of earlier years, but while that is true, they are definitely more decorative than those that become common during the Industrialization Era.